underlandai/portal3d-productpage/src/pages/terms.md

 -   **Country** refers to: Australia

--   **Company** (referred to as "Lichen" in this Agreement) refers to Subsurfo Pty Ltd ACN 671 671 686, 2 Park Rd, Crawley WA 6009, Australia.
+-   **Company** (referred to as "Lichen" in this Agreement) refers to Subsurfo Pty Ltd ACN 671 671 686 - UPDATE THIS, 2 Park Rd, Crawley WA 6009, Australia.

 -   **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.